 This medication replaces the nicotine you would get in cigarettes and other tobacco products.

 The nicotine is slowly absorbed from the patch through your skin.
-Some patches work for 16 hours, others work for 24 hours.
+The patch works for 24 hours.

 Take this medication as directed by your health care provider.
 The patch comes in different strengths.

 You and your health care provider will work together to find the best strength for you.
-The amount you use depends on your withdrawal symptoms.
+The amount you use depends on the amount of cigarettes you smoke.